erin2722/erin2722/README.md

-SWE at MongoDB working on networking and performance of the core database, among other things.
+SWE at MongoDB on the Networking & Observability team for the core database.

 Formally: